 - Networking, discussions, events and seminars.

-- Developing bridges between artists/cultural workers and art & cultural institutes (G.A.P Lab – G.A.P.
+- Developing and sustaining bridges between artists/cultural workers and art & cultural institutes (G.A.P Lab – G.A.P.
 Info).

 - Normalising programmes with a high value of diversity and artistic quality.

 - Promoting good practices and dialogue to accelerate the changes within the field of arts and culture.

 - Offering a space for community building, networking and projects.